 Taking action on climate is about a lot more than our energy economy.
-Climate disruption is the leading threat to … Continue reading Declare Energy Independence with Carbon Dividends
+Climate disruption is the leading threat to our built environment, an accelerant of armed conflict, and a leading cause of mass migration.
+Its effects intensify and prolong storms, droughts, wildfires, and floods — resulting in the US spending as much on disaster … Continue reading Declare Energy Independence with Carbon Dividends

-Australian PM Tony Abbott, who dismantled a policy to price carbon, rose to power by attacking and dividing—a strategy that … Continue reading Why Climate Action Opponent Tony Abbott was Ousted
+Australian PM Tony Abbott, who dismantled a policy to price carbon, rose to power by attacking and dividing—a strategy that eventually backfired.
+Tony Abbott came into office with a hard-charging campaign against his predecessors, and a vow to repeal Australia’s carbon pricing law.
+Abbott had been close to the coal industry and had opposed Australia … Continue reading Why Climate Action Opponent Tony Abbott was Ousted

 An idea whose time has come